General Educational Development (GED) - Certification

 3) no longer be enrolled in the public school system.

-Candidates wishing to write their GED must first submit the registration form to the Department of Post-Secondary Education Training and Labour.
-First time applicants must write all five tests: Language Arts-Reading; Language Arts-Writing; Mathematics; Social Studies and Science.
+Candidates wishing to write their GED must first submit the registration form to the Department.
+To be granted a GED diploma the candidate needs to successfully achieve a passing grade on all five tests: Language Arts-Reading; Language Arts-Writing; Mathematics; Social Studies and Science.
 Should you be unsuccessful on all, or part, of the GED Tests, you will be required to rewrite only the tests you have failed.
-The five tests are normally written over two days for a total of seven hours and five minutes.